 Types of Investment

-We are sorry that this page is still under construction.
-Thank you for your patience and please come back soon.
+We are sorry that this page is still under construction, additional content will be added soon.
+Thank you for your patience.

 There are many types of investment instrument that the self-directed investor can use to invest their money.
 For the purposes of such investment, we exclude consideration of insurance-style or annuity products, which fall outside the scope of ShareSoc’s remit.
 Our purpose is to support self-directed investors, who wish to avoid the fees and opaque structures that most such products entail.
 The following types of instrument are the most common ones a self-directed investor might consider, and each is discussed in a section below: